 InSight is the twelfth mission of the NASA Discovery Science Program.

-The spacecraft was launched on May 5, 2018 and is scheduled to land on Mars on November 26, 2018.
-It is therefore a six-month journey, 300 million kilometres from Earth, not a small travel.
+The spacecraft was launched on May 5, 2018 and was scheduled to land on Mars on November 26, 2018.
+It has been therefore a six-month journey, 300 million kilometres from Earth, not a small travel.
 InSight mission is an exploration of the internal structure of Mars using seismic, geodetic and heat transport studies.

-A probe carries the very precise SEIS seismometer: it is designed to detect Curiosity toe ground movements on an atomic scale!
-Thanks to SEIS, as the French space agency says in its press releases, we will then be able to “listen to the heart of Mars”!
+A probe carried the very precise SEIS seismometer: it is designed to detect Curiosity toe ground movements on an atomic scale!
+Thanks to SEIS, as the French space agency says in its press releases, we will now be able to “listen to the heart of Mars”!

-The landing scheduled for November 26, 2018 will be an event for the astronomical and scientific communities, and the general public will be invited to attend.
-Moreover, NASA organizes its communication in large format, as we are used to.
+The landing scheduled for November 26, 2018 was an event for the astronomical and scientific communities, and the general public was invited to attend.
+Moreover, NASA organized its communication in large format, as we are used to.

 Partnership: InSight is a collaboration between NASA (NASA JPL) and many European partners and laboratories, including : French Centre for Space Studies (CNES), German Space Centre (DLR), Institute of Globe Physics of Paris (IGPG), Dynamic Meteorology Laboratory (LMD) of Paris, Oxford University, London Imperial College, Higher Institute of Aeronautics and Space (ISAE) of Toulouse, Max Planck Institute for Solar System Research (MPS) of Göttingen, Institute of Particle Physics and Astrophysics Zurich (ETH Zürich).

 ExoMars mission is focused on exobiology research: has there been or is there life on Mars, and if so, under what conditions?

 The first part of the mission was in 2016.